 ACA Impact on Deductibles

 In the past, non-embedded deductibles were difficult for small families because they have fewer people to reach the high deductible.
 The passage of the ACA required ACA-compliant plans to have embedded out of pocket maximums.
 Consequently, most ACA-compliant plans now have embedded deductibles.
 In addition, all family deductibles must be no more than double the individual deductible rate.
-Both of these measures were an effort to alleviate the financial stress on smaller families.
+Both measures were an effort to alleviate the financial stress on smaller families.

 Embedded Out-of-Pocket Maximums